Topological fluctuating electron-hole Cooper pairs in graphene-GaAs heterostructures: I. Introduction

-\emph{Introduction}. --- In recent years, there has been growing interest in manifestations of geometrical Berry phase for electrons in solids.
-Its usual origin is spin- or pseudospin-orbit locking, where pseudospin for electrons is usually connected with sublattice or orbital degrees of freedom.
-The resulting nontrivial band geometry can have a profound effect at material properties and is responsible for a spectrum of phenomena, such as polarization, orbital magnetism, and various (quantum, anomalous, or spin) Hall effects (See reviews Ref.~\cite{BFReview1,BFReview2,AHEReview} and references therein).
-The Berry curvature that is the local measure of a band geometry is a cornerstone notion for the topological classification of solids~\cite{TopologicalClassification,TopologicalReview1,TopologicalReview2}.
-Its special distribution in momentum space distinguishes topological insulators, semimetals and superconductors from their topologically trivial counterparts.
+Over the past decades, there has been a growing interest in the geometrical Berry phase for electrons in solids.
+The presence of the phase has a profound effect on material properties and is responsible for a variety of phenomena, such as polarization, orbital magnetism, and various (quantum, anomalous, or spin) Hall effects (see reviews Ref.~\cite{BFReview1,BFReview2,AHEReview} and references therein).
+Additionally, the corresponding Berry curvature, which functions as an analog of a magnetic field in reciprocal space, is a cornerstone concept for the topological classification of solids~\cite{TopologicalClassification}.
+The spatial distribution of the Berry curvature in reciprocal space distinguishes topological insulators, semimetals, superconductors, and electron-hole superfluids from their topologically trivial counterparts~\cite{TopologicalReview1,TopologicalReview2,TopologicalReview3}.

-So far, the nontrivial topology of a superconductor has been considered only as a feature of (Bogoliubov) quasi-particles and has been identified from their spectrum~\cite{TopologicalReview2,TopologicalReview3}.
-The latter is shaped by the interplay of band geometry for pairing electrons and momentum distribution of \emph{static} and \emph{equilibrium} superconducting order parameter.
-In the present Letter we argue that there is another topological aspect of superconductivity that has been previously overlooked.
-We consider fingerprints of nontrivial band geometry of pairing electrons at the spectrum of fluctuating Cooper pairs (FCP) that impact electrical and thermal transport phenomena above the critical temperature $T_0$~\cite{LarkinVarlamov,VarlamovReview} and argue that their spectrum also can be topological.